How to use Emojis in Email?

 - Research has shown that people respond to Emoticons in the same way they would with a human face.

-Here’s a how-to guide to add emoji in email subject line.
+Here’s a how-to guide to add emojis in your email subject line.

 Email campaigns with emojis – how do they perform?